 Step 2 is: Population growth is slowing, but despite declining birth rates, population growth continues and it is hard to have faith population growth will ever be sufficiently constrained.

-It is better than it looks: Hans Rosling, Peak Child, and Population Pipeline.
+The Trend is better than it looks: Hans Rosling, Peak Child, and Population Pipeline.

 In fact, I reached step 3 had been exploring the population pipeline, even before I discovered the talks by Hans Rosling.

-The realisation came that despite the population still rising, growth was indeed set to halt.
+The realisation came that despite that the population is still rising, growth was indeed set to halt.
 We are still seeing a rise now, because there is a lag between birth rate changes, and what happens with population growth.
 It took me several explorations such as ‘brace‘ and ‘population lag‘ before being confident enough this was reality.